 Gayle is survived by her husband, Rocky Coss; daughter, Shawn Smith (Craig Burgess) of Tucson, Arizona; granddaughter, Alex Hardy of Ogden, Utah; granddaughter, Shannon (Cameron) Andreason of West Point, Utah; grandson, Robert John Collard of Fort Mitchell, Kentucky; stepdaughter, Tracey Coss (James Jones) of Fayetteville; stepson, Derek Coss of Mason; stepgrandson, Skylar Murphy of Fayetteville; brother, Scott (Jasmine) Clemmons of Castro Valley, Utah; niece, Amanda Clemmons; nephews, Justin Clemmons and Spencer Sausser; and a very special friend who she called “my adopted grandson,” Tim Luschek of Hillsboro.

 In addition to her mother and stepfather, she was preceded in death by her daughter, Sheila Collard; and sister, Deborah Sausser.

-A Mass of Christian Burial took place at St. Mary Catholic Church in Hillsboro at 12 noon Monday, Dec.
-20. Visitation for family and friends was Monday, Dec.
+A Mass of Christian Burial will take place at St. Mary Catholic Church in Hillsboro at 12 noon Monday, Dec.
+20. Visitation for family and friends will be Monday, Dec.
 20 from 10 a.m. up to the start of the Mass.
 Gayle was a firm believer in wearing masks and practicing social distancing to prevent the spread of COVID-19.
-The family requested that everyone wear a mask and practice social distancing.
+The family requests that everyone wear a mask and practice social distancing.

 In lieu of flowers, donations are requested to the Highland County Society for Children & Adults, the Highland County Humane Society, or the Friends of the Highland County Dog Pound.